peter-evans/kdef/docs/docs/getting-started.md

 # Getting started

-This short tutorial will introduce some of the main features of kdef.
+This short tutorial introduces some of the main features of kdef.

 ## Tutorial setup

-1. Checkout the kdef repository and change directory to `docs/tutorial`.
+1. Clone the kdef repository and change directory to `docs/tutorial`.

     ```sh
     git clone git@github.com:peter-evans/kdef.git